Computer Care and Safety Guide

 We recommend two layers:

-2. Acronis (for Windows users) and Time Machine (for Mac users) to external hard drive.
+2. Macrium (for Windows users) and Time Machine (for Mac users) to external hard drive.

 We use Winzip with strong encryption to make a vital data backup to a flash drive daily.
 This backs up your data only, but does it in an extremely convenient, safe and accessible way.
 This way allows lots of offsite backups, which is essential to protect against violent viruses like Cryptolocker.